 WinterDine is Downtown Charlottetown’s dining festival and this year there are 20 participating restaurants across downtown.
-Each location will have a 3-course meal for 30 or $40, depending on the restaurant and items offered from their menu.
+Each location will have a 3-course meal for $35, $45, or $55, and 2-corse meal for $12, $16, or $20, depending on the restaurant and items offered from their menu.
 So, give your taste buds a treat and spend an evening sampling some of Charlottetown’s best cuisine.

 Various Restaurants throughout Charlottetown